 To join by Telephone:

-- Select "Join Teleconference" on the "Communicate" tab then follow the instructions on the screen OR click on the telephone icon under the participants list and you will be provided with the teleconference information on a pop-up.
+- Under the "Communicate" menu at the top of the screen, select "Audio Conference" and follow the instructions on the screen OR click on the telephone icon under the participants list and you will be provided with the teleconference information on a pop-up.

 - Panels can be opened or closed by clicking on the panel name at the top of the column, or by using the X in the individual panel.